PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Store Alert

-Stores the message of a JavaScript alert in a variable for later access.
+Stores the message of a alert in a variable for later access.

 ### Usage